 If you are seeking compensation through Workers’ Compensation, we may disclose your protected health information to the extent necessary to comply with laws relating to Workers’ Compensation.

 (Ex: Kansas Tumor Registry; Kansas Department of Health and Environment, Social Services Administration).
 As required by law, we may disclose your protected health information to public health or legal authorities charged with preventing or controlling disease, injury, or disability.

 Abuse and Neglect

 We may disclose your protected health information to public authorities as allowed by law to report abuse and neglect.

 If you are an inmate of a correctional institution, we may disclose to the institution or agents there of your protected health information necessary for your health and safety of other individuals.

-We may disclose your protected health information for law enforcement purposes as required by law, such as when required by a court order, or in cases involving felony prosecutions, or to the extent an individual is in custody of law enforcement.
+We may disclose your protected health information for law enforcement purposes as required by law, when required by a court order, or in cases involving felony prosecutions, or to the extent an individual is in custody of law enforcement.

 For Specialized Government Functions